How to prepare yourself for death, for the moment when the consciousness leaves the body?

 Every moment of your life can be the last one, so you should use your time sensibly.

-Neither a hedonistic life, nor a life with a 35-hours day of work, nor hunting for money, nor winning in a lottery, nor a satisfying relationship, nor a house or a yacht in the Caribbean give you lasting satisfaction in life.
-Behind all experiences, even those special and exceptional is always the painful truth that ultimately nothing is permanent.
+Neither a hedonistic life, nor a life with a 35-hour day of work, nor hunting for money, nor winning a lottery, nor a satisfying relationship, nor a house or a yacht in the Caribbean give you lasting satisfaction in life.
+Behind all experiences, even those exceptional is always the painful truth that ultimately nothing is permanent.
 So how do you give your life as much as possible and at the same time prepare for death?

 First of all, observe your mind.